 Per FHWA; "Although a CE does not include any formal public involvement requirements, in certain situations, public involvement can accompany a CE, if appropriate" (83 FR 54485).
 However, ADOT conducts scoping and public outreach beyond the requirements of 23 CFR 771.
 Scoping procedures are described in the Environmental Planning Guidelines for Agency and Public Scoping for Projects with Categorical Exclusions.
 This document provides direction on sending letters to local, state and federal agencies, stakeholders and affected landowners to solicit project input.
-CE scoping in this context is not to be confused with EIS scoping as required and defined under CEQ regulations (40 CFR 1502.4).
-The ADOT Communications Public Involvement Plan (PIP) outlines procedures for coordinating public involvement materials and conducting public meetings if the Project Team decides a public meeting is appropriate for a particular project.
+The ADOT Communications Public Involvement Plan (PIP) outlines procedures for coordinating public involvement materials and conducting public meetings.
+The project team for a major project approved with a CE may decide a Project PIP is appropriate and conduct public involvement such as holding a public meeting for a project.
+The vast majority of CE projects do not require a Project PIP.